 When the Apollo 11 mission took off for the moon, they carried 12 Hasselblad cameras with them.
 They are still there, on the moon.

-The cameras were deemed too heavy for the return journey.
-The astronauts left them behind to make space for the 25 kilos of rock samples they brought back.
+The astronauts decided the cameras were too heavy for the return journey.
+So, they left them behind to make space for the 25 kilos of rock samples they brought back.
 They did, however, bring the film back with them.

 9. The First Photography Paper Was Made Out of Asphalt